 Read More: How Mixed Reality is Transforming Collaborative Cancer Research

-In April Arccos Golf teamed-up with Microsoft’s Commercial Software Engineering (CSE) team “to develop novel method for rapidly pre-labeling training data for image segmentation models,” according to Clemens Wolff on the Microsoft Developer Blog.
+In April Arccos Golf teamed-up with Microsoft’s Commercial Software Engineering (CSE) team “to develop a novel method for rapidly pre-labeling training data for image segmentation models,” according to Clemens Wolff on the Microsoft Developer Blog.

 Microsoft Software Development Engineer Margaret Meehan explained the results succinctly: